pantor/ruckig/README.md

 <...> at_time(double time); // Get the kinematic state of the trajectory at a given time
 <...> get_position_extrema(); // Returns information about the position extrema and their times
 ```
-We refer to the [API documentation](https://pantor.github.io/ruckig/) for the exact signature.
+Again, we refer to the [API documentation](https://pantor.github.io/ruckig/) for the exact signatures.

 ## Tests and Numerical Stability